mtolly/onyx/haskell/README.md

     leaving it on "Magma optional", so you can see any error messages; they'll be converted to warnings and you'll still get the resulting song file.

+  * Wine is also required to produce Guitar Hero: Warriors of Rock files at the moment, due to the audio encoding process.
+This may be fixed in the future.

-The Linux build is produced via an Ubuntu 14.04 Docker container, and should work on most any modern distribution.
+The Linux build is produced via an Ubuntu 16.04 Docker container, and should work on most any modern distribution.
 Older distributions might require additional installations: